FloSchuberth/HOspecification/README.md

 ```

 In a next step, the model is specified in lavaan syntax using the `<~` operator to specify emergent variables.
-It is noteworthy that the model syntax for the emergent variables must not contain any parameter labels or constraints.
+It is noteworthy that the model syntax for the emergent variables must not contain any parameter labels and that
+emergent variables must not be specified in various lines.
 An example can be found in the following:
 ``` r
 model='